mattiaerre/another-table/challenges/01-DTP.md

 # DTP

-Implement date, time, and party widget (A.K.A.
+Implement the date, time, and party widget (A.K.A.
 DTP).

 ## URL